Bankruptcy is a snapshot of your situation on the day the bankruptcy case is filed.

 It isn’t generally important to list exactly what you owe a creditor in your schedules.
 The bankruptcy discharge will wipe out whatever it is you owe on a dischargeable debt.

-Remember, you can list and discharge debts that you dispute your liability, so long as you give the creditor notice of your case.
+Remember, you can list and discharge debts where you dispute your liability, so long as you give the creditor notice of your case.

 If your bankruptcy case is a Chapter 13, the rules are a lot less clear.